thibaultCha/ECE_node_metrics/README.md

 **[Reminders](https://github.com/thibaultCha/Reminders)**, the small project Mashape gave me to do for an internship position.
 I think it's really close to this assignment and to the Node.js course.
 Maybe it can inspire you for the future lessons.

-**[Equiprose](http://www.equiprose.org/)**, a static website and blog generator I use for my website.
+**[Equiprose](http://www.equiprose.org/)**, a static website and blog generator I built for my website.
 It's fast, customizable and powerful.
 It uses Jade and Stylus for templating.

 **[node-recursive-search](https://github.com/thibaultCha/node-recursive-search)**, you once said that if you have on function that is not on npm, we should make a plugin for that, so this is a function I needed in Equiprose.
 There is a bigger plugin for objects manipulation too, not published yet.